 GC SITUATION REPORT AND BUSINESS SURVEY RESULTS

-The GC Business Confidence Index (GC-BCI) for March 2025 fell to 7.0—the lowest since the post-COVID recovery—reflecting broader economic uncertainty.
-Confidence was highest in BFPS and Hospitality, while sectors like Construction, Life Sciences, and Manufacturing showed lower sentiment.
-Sales, profits, and investment expectations all dipped slightly, with firms in DCTs, Manufacturing, and BFPS remaining most optimistic about growth and capital expenditure.
+The GC Business Confidence Index (GC-BCI) for April 2025 is at 7.0, similar to last quarter—the lowest since the post-COVID recovery—reflecting broader economic uncertainty.
+Confidence was highest in BFPS, Green tech, DCTs, Construction, while sectors like Health Social care, Life Sciences, and Manufacturing showed lower sentiment.
+Sales, and investment expectations dipped slightly, with firms in DCTs, Engineering, and Green Tech remaining most optimistic about growth and capital expenditure.

-Despite a stable 54% of firms holding over six months of cash reserves, concerns persist around rising costs (31%), cashflow issues (13%), and late payments.
-Smaller firms and those in DCTs and Manufacturing are more vulnerable to cashflow pressures and market uncertainties.
+Despite a stable 55% of firms holding over six months of cash reserves, concerns persist around rising costs (30%), cashflow issues (12%), and late payments.
+Smaller firms and those in Construction, Education, Health & Social Care are more vulnerable to cashflow pressures and market uncertainties.

-Firms continue to face challenges in accessing new sales opportunities (51%), developing new products/services (32%), and workforce development (19%).
-Key support areas include innovation (33%), business planning (28%), and financial advice (19%).
-Sector-specific needs include innovation and R&D in Life Sciences and Marketing and Workforce Development in DCTs, BFPS, and Manufacturing.
+Firms continue to face challenges in accessing new sales opportunities (52%), developing new products/services (31%), and workforce development (18%).
+Key support areas include innovation (32%), business planning (30%), and sales and marketing (28%).
+Sector-specific needs include innovation and R&D in DCTs, Life Sciences, Manufacturing and Engineering.

-Innovation activity remains strong, with 31% investing in improved services and 23% in R&D. However, workforce skill gaps persist, especially among smaller SMEs, in areas like specialist skills and time management.
-Digital investment is rising, particularly in DCTs and Manufacturing, with 34% of firms adopting AI for tasks such as analytics, marketing, and automation.
+Innovation activity remains strong, with 30% investing in improved services and 28% increasing investment in R&D. However, workforce skill gaps persist, especially among smaller SMEs, in areas like specialist skills and time management.
+Digital investment is rising, particularly in Construction, Green Tech, and Retail and Wholesale, with 31% of firms adopting AI for tasks such as analytics, marketing, and automation.

 Key Findings

-GC Business Confidence Index (GC-BCI): The GC-BCI for March 2025 is 7.0 out of 10, lower than last quarter 7.1, the lowest score in the past three years after COVID recovery, 2021/22 to 2024/25.
-Confidence levels are above average for Business Financial & Professional Services, and Hospitality and the latest responses continue to show increasing uncertainty (lower scores in) Manufacturing, DCTs.
+The GC-BCI for April 2025 is 7.0 out of 10, the same as previous (7.0), and still the lowest score in the past three years after COVID, 2021/22 to 2024/25.
+Confidence levels are above average for Business Financial & Professional Services, Green Tech, DCTs, Construction.
+The lowest confidence was reported in Health & Social Care, Life Sciences and the latest responses continue to show increasing uncertainty (lower scores) in Manufacturing, Retail, and Logistics.

-Sales and Profits: 13% (vs 14%) of firms reported an increase in sales.
-49% (vs 54%) expect profits to increase in the year ahead.
-4% (vs 3%) expect profits to decrease.
-The sectors most optimistic about future profitability are DCTs, Manufacturing, and Business Financial & Professional Services; and lower expectations in Engineering, Construction and Green Tech.
+Sales and Profits: 12% (vs 13%) of firms reported an increase in sales.
+49% (unchanged) expect profits to increase in the year ahead.
+4% (unchanged) expect profits to decrease.
+The sectors most optimistic about future profitability are DCTs, Engineering, Green Tech, Health & Social Care; and lower in Retail, Manufacturing, Hospitality, Education, and Construction.

-Investment: 26% (vs 29%) of firms expect to increase capital expenditure in the year ahead.
-DCTs, Manufacturing, Business Financial & Professional Services, Hospitality are most likely to increase cap-ex spending and expectations are lowest in Engineering, Other Service Activities, Construction.
+Investment: 25% (vs 26%) of firms expect to increase capital expenditure in the year ahead.
+Engineering, Green Tech, Health & Social care, Hospitality, Manufacturing are most optimistic on cap-ex spending and expectations are lowest in Retail & wholesale, Life Sciences, DCTs, BFPS, Construction

-Cashflow Issues: 13% (vs 14%) of firms reported cashflow problems.
-Micro-sized firms (<10 employees) were more likely to face cashflow challenges than larger SMEs (50–249+ FTEs), with higher cashflow risks in DCTs, Manufacturing.
-54% of firms (unchanged) report having cash reserves to last over 6 months Reserves were highest in Manufacturing, Financial & Professional Services and DCTs, and lowest in Engineering, and Green-Tech.
+Cashflow Issues & Cash reserves: 12% (vs 13%) of firms reported cashflow problems.
+Micro-sized firms (<10 employees) were more likely to face cashflow challenges than larger SMEs (50–249+ FTEs), with higher cashflow risks in Construction, Education, Health & Social Care.
+3% (vs 4%) of firms reported late payments from suppliers and customers.
+55% of firms (vs 54%) report having cash reserves to last over 6 months, with 78% of SMEs (0–49 employees) similarly reporting cash reserves for this duration.
+Reserves were highest in Manufacturing, Financial & Professional Services and lowest in Logistics and Engineering.

-Trade: 21% of firms (unchanged) currently export goods or services, with 17% (vs 20%) expanding into new markets, a trend particularly notable in the DCTs and Manufacturing
+Trade: 21% of firms (unchanged) export goods or services, with 16% (vs 17%) expanding into new markets, a trend particularly notable in the DCT, Manufacturing, and BFPS sectors.
+Additionally, 9% (vs 10%) of firms engaged in overseas trade are looking to expand in their current markets.

-Recruitment and Skills: 23% (vs 24%) of firms are currently recruiting new staff, recruitment rates are higher amongst SMEs than other businesses.
+Recruitment and Skills: 21% (vs 23%) of firms are currently recruiting new staff.
+Recruitment rates are higher amongst SMEs than other sizes of business.
 By sector, recruitment is more active in DCTs, Business Financial & Professional Services, and Manufacturing.
-Life Sciences and Engineering sectors are least active.
+Life Sciences and Engineering sectors were least likely to be recruiting.

 Archived Reports